The little red wagon has been an icon of childhood for nearly a century, but these days, some options are a little more high tech.

 Best wagons for bigger kids

-Lightweight but sturdy is the name of the game with this folding utility wagon (check price on Amazon).
+Lightweight but sturdy is the name of the game with this folding utility wagon (check price on Walmart).
 With a weight limit of 150 lbs, smaller kids can sit and play in this one if they want, but older kids get a lot more use carrying pool and beach toys or snacks and drinks for trips and playtime.

 It doesn’t have as many of the comfort riding features as other wagons, but durable, virtually mess-proof fabric make it great for carrying just about anything.
 This wagon is awesome for kids to bring their stuff in during sporting, tailgating and other outdoor events, and a folding side table features cup holders and a coveted spot for a cell phone.
 Convenient features like that have earned it our Best Wagon for Bigger Kids badge.